TS3Tools/TS3UpdateScript/docs/UPDATE_GUIDE.md

 ## How-To Update automate using cronjob

-The cronjob feature is just available with the 'Hoster' license.
+The cronjob feature is only available with the 'Professional'/'Enterprise' license.
 Read [here](https://github.com/TS3Tools/TS3UpdateScript#script-licenses) for further license information.

 1. Install a new cronjob and/or make sure, that you've installed following cronjob line